 All Saints Church

-All Saints Church is part of the Seven Sowers Benefice, a team of seven parishes led by the Team Rector – Revd Paul Reynolds.
+All Saints Church is part of the Seven Sowers Benefice, seven rural parishes led by the Team Rector.
 All Saints, formerly known as St. James, has 13th century origins and was designated as a Grade I listed building in 1959 – English Heritage Building ID: 431242OS.

 Most of the church has 15th century architecture with some restoration work done in the 19th century.
 It has a three stage tower and inside the church is a 15th century font.